veelo/gettext/readme.md

 - Notes to the translator can be attached to individual translatable strings.
 - Code occurrences of strings are communicated to the translator.
 - Available languages are discovered and selected at run-time.
-- Platfom independent, not linked with C libraries.
+- Platform independent, not linked with C libraries.
 - Automated generation of the PO template.
 - Automated merging into existing translations (requires [GNU `gettext` utilities](https://www.gnu.org/software/gettext/)).
 - Automated generation of Machine Object files (MO) (requires [GNU `gettext` utilities](https://www.gnu.org/software/gettext/)).